 Eliceiri has been the founding director of the Laboratory for Optical and Computational Instrumentation (LOCI) since 1998, when he first joined the UW-Madison staff as a scientist and soon after became a permanent principal investigator.
-After a long affiliation with the Department of Biomedical Engineering, as well as the Department of Medical Physics in the School of Medicine and Public Health, Eliceiri has now joined the tenure-track faculty of both departments as the Walter H. Helmerich Associate Professor.
+After a long affiliation with the Department of Biomedical Engineering, as well as the Department of Medical Physics in the School of Medicine and Public Health, Eliceiri has now joined the tenure-track faculty of both departments as an associate professor.

 He’ll also continue to hold roles all across campus.
 He directs the Fab Lab at the Morgridge Institute for Research, where he’s an investigator.
-He’s also a principal investigator in the Laboratory for Cell and Molecular Biology in the Office of the Vice Chancellor for Research and Graduate Education, associate director of the McPherson Eye Research Institute and a member of the Carbone Cancer Center.
+He’s also a principal investigator in the Laboratory for Cell and Molecular Biology in the Office of the Vice Chancellor for Research and Graduate Education, associate director of the McPherson Eye Research Institute (where he holds the Retina Research Foundation Walter H. Helmerich Research Chair) and a member of the Carbone Cancer Center.

 “I view the campus as my department,” says Eliceiri, who’s also a three-time alumnus of UW-Madison and holds a PhD in biomedical engineering and image informatics.
 “I want to straddle disciplines to essentially bring computational imaging technology to understand what a cell does in disease.”